We’ll admit it: There are times we’ve been bitten by simple omissions we made laying the foundation for a Splunk environment.

 - Forwarders can use an app configuring the allowRemoteLogin setting via server.conf, allowing them to be managed remotely

-Here comes the fun part.
-Next time someone calls you up asking how to stand up a new heavy forwarder (or any other instance type), you can answer, “There’s an app for that.”
+Now, the next time someone asks you how to stand up a new heavy forwarder (or any other instance type), you can answer, “There’s an app for that.”

 Splunk Best Practice #3: Keep an Eye on Free Disk Space

-We know from experience Splunk frequently checks the free space available on any partition that contains indexes.
-It also looks for enough free space where the search dispatch directory is mounted, before executing a search (usually wherever Splunk is installed).
+We know from experience that Splunk frequently checks the free space available on any partition that contains indexes.
+It also looks for enough free space where the search dispatch directory is mounted before executing a search (usually wherever Splunk is installed).

-The top places to look for growth in an environment
+Nevertheless, here are the top places to look for growth in an environment:

 - Dispatch directory ($SPLUNK_HOME/var/run/splunk/dispatch)